Zygodon/River-Ouse-Project-databases/index.md

 The assemblies table also records the quadrat count for the assembly, and the size of quadrat used to sample it.
 We use either 2mx2m or 4mx4m quadrats.

 For each assembly, the team assign an NVC class by matching the NVC standards using MATCH software together with an understanding of general grassland ecology.
-The assessed NVC class is listed in the nvc column, and the top-level NVC community is in major_nvc_community.
+The assessed NVC class is listed in the community column, and the top-level NVC community is in major_nvc_community.

 ### mg_rodwell.
 This table contains mesotrophic grassland species frequencies listed in British Plant Communities vol 3, Grasslands and Montane Communities.